boetiusj/hugo/content/pages/who.md

 index: true
 ---

-## We ARE No Drips, No Drama - since 2007
+## No Drips, No Drama - since 2007

 Consistent communication.
 Clear proposals, clear expectations.
 Friendly people work full days and keep tidy work areas.

 ### Fully licensed and insured

-From the very beginning we've had a KCMO business license and full insurance - business liability and workman's compensation insurance.
+From the very beginning we've had a KCMO business license and full insurance.
 And we send a copy of that insurance along with every single proposal.
-So you have confidence from the get-go.
+So you can have confidence from the get-go.
 {{< figure src="/images/logo-pca100.webp" alt="Professional certifications and affiliations">}}
 ![EPA Lead paint certified](/images/Lead-Safe-Certified120.webp) Crestwood Painting has professional certifications and affiliations.
 Lead-safe certified by the EPA since way back in 2011 and an active member of the [Painting Contractors Association](https://www.pcapainted.org/) since 2008.